 Our 10 essential Canned Heat songs list explores the music of one of America’s greatest boogie bands.
-Canned Heat were one of the first real hippie bands to gain popularity.
+Canned Heat was one of the first real hippie bands to gain popularity.
 They were formed in Los Angeles in 1965, primarily by Alan Wilson and Bob Hite.

 The band was known for their bluesy style mixed with psychedelic funk.
-They had a large following during the hippie and psychedelic movement, and played as one of the main acts on the second day of Woodstock.
+They had a large following during the hippie and psychedelic movement and played as one of the main acts on the second day of Woodstock.

 With their deaths and the band’s continued substance abuse, the band took a downward turn.
-Although there have been various incarnations of the band over the years and into present day.
+Although there have been various incarnations of the band over the years and into the present day.

 Top 10 Canned Heat Songs